 2022 Grant Cycle

 Native Himalayan or Tibetan scholar

-Acceptance to participate on a panel or session at the 2021 AAR Annual Meeting in San Antonio, TX.
+Acceptance to participate on a panel or session at the 2022 AAR Annual Meeting in Denver, CO.

 Scholars at any stage of their career are eligible, with enrollment in a doctoral program as the minimum qualification